 Dry Ice Pellets

-Dry ice pellets are manufactured every weekday at our Albany Showroom.
+Dry ice pellets are manufactured every weekday at our Albany, NY Facility.
 Walk-ins are welcome for this readily-available product.
 Pellets can also be purchased at our Kingston and South Glens Falls, NY locations.
 Contact Us for information on best pick-up time.
 This form of dry ice can be used in a cooler, it is ideal for packaging & shipping of perishable products.